wp-plugins/wp-inquiry-form/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Place the "WP Inquiry Form"  in your dashboard menu a area.

-== Frequently Asked Questions ==

- 	= Where is the settings page for WP Inquiry Form ? =
-	You can display the setting in dashboard menu area.

-	= Is it possible to set the different email address? = Yes you can set different email in the admin area.

-	= Is it possible to change field lable ? =
-	Yes you can .
-Give the name of field in the admin area.

 == Screenshots ==